WetHat/rss-tracker/test-vault/reference/@WetHat (WetHat💦)/Replied to꞉ @WetHat Thanks for sharing․ Makes me wonder if AoT or PGO might bene.md

 ---
-author: "@WetHat (WetHat💦)"
+author: "@WetHat"
 published: 2024-05-13T13:50:59.000Z
 link: https://fosstodon.org/@WetHat/112434102899083500
 id: https://fosstodon.org/@WetHat/112434102899083500
 feed: "@WetHat (WetHat💦)"
 tags: []
 ---
 > [!abstract] Replied to: @WetHat Thanks for sharing.
 Makes me wonder if AoT or PGO might benefit from it.
-Probably also no. - 2024-05-13T13:50:59.000Z
+Probably also no. by @WetHat - 2024-05-13T13:50:59.000Z

 🔗Read article [online](https://fosstodon.org/@WetHat/112434102899083500).
 For other items in this feed see [[@WetHat (WetHat💦)]].